 I was "raised Catholic".
-Like many suburban Catholics, this is almost meaningless.
-It amounts to attending Mass and being Confirmed.
+Like many suburban Catholics, this is meaningless.
+It amounts to your parents making you attend Mass every Sunday, going through CCD, and being Confirmed.
 Our religious education does not prepare us to defend our faith.
-It barely teaches us to memorize traditions.
+It barely teaches us our own traditions.

-After highschool I somehow ended up watching an episode of The Atheist Experience and found myself agreeing with basically everything that was being said.
-Fast forward, and I'm watching it weekly, watching TheAmazingAtheist and other "skeptics", reading Dawkins(The God Delusion) and Hitchens(God is Not Great) and Russell(Why I Am Not a Christian), etc. Oh man, I think I-- yeah, I read Sam Harris too.
+Shortly after high school, I somehow ended up watching an episode of The Atheist Experience and found myself agreeing with basically everything that was being said.
+It all made perfect sense to my young brain.
+Fast forward, and I'm watching it weekly, delighting in theists calling in and totally failing to defeat Matt Dillahunty.
+I was watching TheAmazingAtheist and other "skeptics" on YouTube, reading Dawkins(The God Delusion) and Hitchens(God is Not Great) and Russell(Why I Am Not a Christian), etc. Oh man, I think I-- yeah, I read Sam Harris too.
 Cringe.
 What was the book...
 "The End of Faith" Ohhohohoho man.
 Okay, I'm sorry.
-I don't regret any of it, because it's good to expose yourself to ideas.
+I don't regret any of it, because it's good to expose yourself to new ideas.
 I definitely regret acting like a jackass, though.